kptdev/kpt/site/reference/live/README.md

 weight: 3
 type: docs
 description: >
-   Reconcile configuration files with the live state
+   Deploy local packages to a cluster.
 ---
 <!--mdtogo:Short
-    Reconcile configuration files with the live state -->
+    Deploy local packages to a cluster.
+-->

 <!--mdtogo:Long-->
-`live` contains functionality for deploying local configuration packages to a cluster.
+The `live` command group contains subcommands for deploying local `kpt` packages to a cluster.
 <!--mdtogo-->